odg0318/awx-docker-compose/README.md

-# awx-with-terraform
-AWX Installation with terraform and ansible
+# AWX Installation with docker-compose